-A second agreement was signed with Texas Children's Hospital in 2021 for the Periwinkle Arts In Medicine Program to employ an Activity Coordinator to assist with the program from July 1, 2021 through June 30, 2024.
-The agreement requires annual payments of \$36,000 for three years beginning in July 2021 with subsequent payments to be made in July each year through July 2023.
+A second agreement was signed with Texas Children's Hospital in 2021 for the PAIM to employ an Activity Coordinator to assist with the program from July 1, 2021 through June 30, 2024.
+The agreement required annual payments of \$36,000 for three years beginning in July 2021 with subsequent payments to be made in July each year through July 2023.